yyzx428/MultiPost-Extension/README.md

 ### Development Environment

-It is recommended to use the package management tool `pnpm@latest-9`.
+It is recommended to use the package management tool `pnpm@latest-9` with Node.js version 20.

 ## Star History